What seems a good thing – water levels at the highest capacity they’ve been in years – is actually not so great for Colorado Springs Utilities.

 So, potential losses of revenue as a result of more extreme climatic events (drought or rainfall) needs to be considered by infrastructure asset managers.

 What is the likely frequency of event cycles?
 What is the likely impact of expenditure and/or revenue?
 What strategies can be put in place to manage this?

-This type of analysis can be included in the Future Demand and Risk Sections of your Asset Management Plan.
+This type of utility infrastructure management analysis can be included in the Future Demand and Risk Sections of your Asset Management Plan.

 PHOTO CREDIT: Jasen Miller via Flickr Creative Commons License.
-The photo has been cropped and re-sized to fit website need.
+The photo has been cropped and re-sized to fit website needs.
 Thank you.